hyperledger/fabric/docs/source/certs_management.md

 ### Peer Certificates

-Peer Enrollment Certificates and Peer TLS Certificates are issued for each organization.
+Peer Enrollment certificates and Peer TLS certificates are issued for each organization.

 #### Peer Enrollment Certificate